ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Phrenological Journal and Science of Health (1870-1911)_](https://iiif.archivelab.org/iiif/sim_phrenological-journal-and-science-of-health_1874-08_59_2?page=61)

 #### 1874-08-01 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

-living, as are superfluous.”
-This
-resolution, rigidly enforced throughout the
-South, would be worth millions to the agricul-
-turists of that section, and the North, too,
-could copy it with advantage.

 Everlasting Fence Posts.—I discov-
 ered many years ago that wood could be made